Filipino shamans: Spirit guides

 The shaman's power to communicate with the spirit world is derived from their spirit companions that guide them and intercede for them.
-These spirits are usually referred to in euphemistic terms like abyan ("friend"), alagad or bantay ("guardian"), or gabay ("guide"), among other terms.
+These spirits are usually referred to in euphemistic terms like abyan (friend), alagad or bantay (guardian), or gabay (guide), among other terms.
 Shamans have at least one abyan, with more powerful shamans having many.
-Certain individuals like powerful leaders or warriors (especially those with shaman relatives) are also believed to have their own abyan that give them magical powers.
+Certain individuals, like powerful leaders or warriors (especially those with shaman relatives), are also believed to have their own abyan that give them magical powers.
 Abyan are also believed to guide, teach, and inspire skilled artists and craftsmen in the community.

 Abyan spirits can be ancestor spirits, but they are more commonly non-human spirits.
-Shamans either had spirit companions from birth, drew their attention during the "shamanic illness", or gained their allegiance during initiation into shamanism.
+Shamans either have spirit companions from birth, draw their attention during the "shamanic illness", or gain their allegiance during initiation into shamanism.
 Spirits are believed to be social beings, with individual quirks and personalities (both good and bad).
 The friendship of abyan depend on reciprocity.
 The shamans do not command them.
 People with abyan must regularly offer sacrifices to these spirits, usually consisting of food, alcoholic drinks, ngangà, and blood from a sacrificial animal (usually a chicken or a pig) in order to maintain good relations.
 This friendship of abyan, once earned, is enduring.
 They become, in essence, part of the family.
 The abyan of a deceased shaman will often "return" to a living relative who might choose to become a shaman as well.

-The abyan are essential in shamanistic rituals as they prevent the shaman's soul from getting lost in the spirit world.
-They also communicate entreaties on behalf of the shaman to more powerful spirits or deities, as well as fight evil spirits during healing or exorcism rituals.
+The abyan are essential in shamanistic rituals, as they prevent the shaman's soul from getting lost in the spirit world.
+They also communicate entreaties on behalf of the shaman to more powerful spirits or deities, and fight evil spirits during healing or exorcism rituals.